kljensen/flareproxygo/README.md

 ## Architecture

-FlareProxy Go acts as an HTTP proxy that:
+FlareProxy Go acts as an HTTP proxy adapter that:
-1. Receives HTTP GET/CONNECT requests from clients
+1. Receives HTTP GET requests from clients (CONNECT is not supported)
-2. Transforms the URL from HTTP to HTTPS if needed
+2. Transforms the URL from HTTP to HTTPS for secure communication with target sites
-3. Forwards the request to FlareSolverr API
+3. Forwards the request to FlareSolverr API to bypass Cloudflare protection
 4. Extracts the HTML response from FlareSolverr's JSON response
 5. Returns the HTML content to the client

+Note: This is not a traditional HTTP proxy that supports CONNECT tunneling.
+It's specifically designed as an adapter for FlareSolverr, which requires visibility into request content to bypass Cloudflare challenges.

 ## Differences from Original Python Implementation